 For the past two months I’ve been photographing the same group of trees at Bolderwood, in the New Forest.
 I wanted to capture the changing colours of the leaves as autumn 2019 took hold.

-You can see that not a lot changed with the trees, apart from the colour of their leaves, between my first visit to the New Forest on 18th September and the one on 4th November.
-However, when I went back on 17th November there was a big difference.
-We’d had a lot of wind, rain and cold weather, resulting in a lack of leaves and a big colour change.
+You can see that not a lot changed with the trees between my first visit to the New Forest on 18th September and the one on 4th November, apart from the colour of their leaves.
+When I went back on 17th November, however, there was a big difference.
+We’d had a lot of wind, rain and cold weather, resulting in a more noticeable lack of leaves and a big colour change.

 I might make one more trip to the New Forest in autumn 2019, to photograph the trees without their leaves.
 Maybe even in the snow – if we have some and if I can get there. 🙂